Markus Affolter

-Markus Affolter (born 3 June 1958, in Seeberg BE) is a Swiss Developmental Biologist and Professor at the Biozentrum University of Basel, Switzerland.
+Markus Affolter (born 3 June 1958, in Seeberg BE) is a Swiss Developmental Biologist and professor emeritus.
+He conducted research at the Biozentrum University of Basel, Switzerland.

 Life

 Markus Affolter studied Biology at the ETH Zurich and at Laval University in Quebec City, Canada.
 Following his PhD from Laval University in 1988, he worked as a postdoctoral fellow at the Biozentrum, University of Basel.
 In the laboratory of Professor Walter Gehring, Markus Affolter began his research with the fruit fly Drosophila melanogaster.
-In 2000 he became Assistant Professor and in 2005 Professor of Developmental Biology at the Biozentrum, University of Basel.
+In 2000, he became an assistant professor and from 2005 to 2025 he was professor of developmental biology at the Biozentrum of the University of Basel.